Roscommon Junior Football Championship: All-Ireland Junior Club Football Championship

 The Roscommon JFC winners — by winning the Connacht Junior Club Football Championship — may qualify for the All-Ireland Junior Club Football Championship, at which they would enter at the semi-final stage, providing they haven't been drawn to face the British champions in the quarter-finals.

 Trophy

 Venue

-The final is traditionally held at ?.
+The final is held at Dr Hyde Park.

+If there is a replay it may be held at another venue such as Strokestown in 2022.